 Virgin’s thread: silk thread used by young spiders in the form of a parachute to ensure long displacements.

-Kevlar : resin used in the form of fiber in certain composite materials (bulletproof vests).
+Kevlar: resin is used in the form of fiber in certain composite materials (bulletproof vests).

-Protein: biological macromolecule composed of one or more chains of amino acids, linked together by peptide bonds.
+Protein: biological macromolecules composed of one or more chains of amino acids, linked together by peptide bonds.

 Secretion: elaboration of substances by an organism.

 Geometric or orbicular web: web composed of a frame, spokes and a logarithmic spiral made of extremely sticky silk.

 Transgenesis: the introduction of a foreign gene, called a transgene, into the genetic makeup of an organism.